vuejs/v2.vuejs.org/src/v2/guide/index.md

 <p class="tip">The official guide assumes intermediate level knowledge of HTML, CSS, and JavaScript.
 If you are totally new to frontend development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
 Prior experience with other frameworks helps, but is not required.</p>

 The easiest way to try out Vue.js is using the [JSFiddle Hello World example](https://jsfiddle.net/chrisvfritz/50wL7mdz/).
 Feel free to open it in another tab and follow along as we go through some basic examples.
-Or, you can simply create an `.html` file and include Vue with:
+Or, you can simply <a href="https://gist.githubusercontent.com/chrisvfritz/7f8d7d63000b48493c336e48b3db3e52/raw/ed60c4e5d5c6fec48b0921edaed0cb60be30e87c/index.html" target="_blank" download="index.html">create an <code>index.html</code> file</a> and include Vue with:

 ``` html
 <script src="https://unpkg.com/vue"></script>